 There are over 300 different breeds of goats, with some being better pets than others.
 Some breeds are more commonly kept as pets, while others are mostly found on farms.
 The species that you choose is vital.

-Some species just aren’t designed for companionship, while others can do a decent job.
+Some species just aren’t designed for companionship, while others can do a decent job, so if you have a clear idea of what to expect, goats can make great pets.

 How Much Attention Does a Pet Goat Need?